OrdnanceSurvey/osdatahub/README.md

 - Get access to Ordnance Survey data in as few as 2-3 lines of code
 - Easily query geographic extents using bounding boxes, radii and ONS geographies
 - Request as much data as you need with automatic API paging
-- Supports the OS Features and OS Places APIs
+- Supports the OS Features, Places, Names, Linked Identifiers, and Downloads APIs

 ## Links <!-- omit in toc -->
 - GitHub repo: https://github.com/OrdnanceSurvey/osdatahub